 Netdiscover – simple ARP Scanner to scan for live hosts in a network

-Netdiscover is a simple ARP scanner which can be used to scan for live hosts in a network.
+Netdiscover is a simple ARP scanner that can be used to scan for live hosts in a network.
 It can scan for multiple subnets also.
 It simply produces the output in a live display(ncurse).
 This can be used in the first phases of a pentest where you have access to a network.
-Netdiscover is a simple and initial-recon tool which can be very handy.
+Netdiscover is a simple initial-recon tool that can be very handy.

 - Simple Arp Scanner